ToxicFrog/doom-mods/gzap/doc/protocol.md

 ## Incoming Protocol

-The incoming protocol makes use of the fact that gzDoom's `wad.ReadLump()` can be used to read individual files on disk (by passing them to `-file` on the command line), and will return whatever the contents of the file are at the time it's called.
+The incoming protocol makes use of the fact that gzDoom's `wad.ReadLump()` can be used to re-read files on disk.
+For this to work, the *directory the file is in* must be passed via the `-file` command line flag, and then the individual file read using `wad.FindLump()` and `wad.ReadLump()`; passing the file directly will cause it to be copied into memory on startup and thus will not work.

 It does, however, have one caveat: it will not return anything larger than the size of the file at program startup.
 So we need to use a fixed size buffer,